 Payment

-All invoices must be sent, quoting a valid purchase order number (PO Number), to: info@crowncommercial.gov.uk Crown Commercial Service, The Capital, Old Hall Street, Within 10 working days of receipt of your countersigned copy of this letter, the Contracting Authority will send you a unique PO Number.
+All invoices must be sent, quoting a valid purchase order number (PO Number), to REDACTED TEXT under FOIA Section 43 Commercial Interests.
+Crown Commercial Service, The Capital, Old Hall Street, Within 10 working days of receipt of your countersigned copy of this letter, the Contracting Authority will send you a unique PO Number.
 You must be in receipt of a valid PO Number before submitting an invoice.

 To avoid delay in payment it is important that the invoice is compliant and that it includes a valid PO Number, item number (if applicable) and the details (name and telephone number) of your Contracting Authority contact (i.e. Contract Manager).
 Non-compliant invoices will be returned, which may lead to a delay in payment.
-If you have a query regarding an outstanding payment please contact Crown Commercial Service either by email to info@crowncommercial.gov.uk or by telephone 0345 010 3503.
+If you have a query regarding an outstanding payment please contact Crown Commercial Service either by email to .REDACTED TEXT under FOIA Section 43 Commercial Interests.

 Liaison

-For general liaison your contact will continue to be Fahmida Uddin fhamida.uddin@crowncommercial.gov.uk
+For general liaison your contact will continue to be REDACTED TEXT under FOIA Section 40, Personal Information.

-Please confirm your acceptance of the award of this contract by signing and returning the enclosed copy of this letter to Lorraine Plunkett within 2 days from the date of this letter.
+Please confirm your acceptance of the award of this contract by signing and returning the enclosed copy of this letter to REDACTED TEXT under FOIA Section 40, Personal Information within 2 days from the date of this letter.
 No other form of acknowledgement will be accepted.
 Please remember to quote the Contract Reference number above in any future communications relating to this Contract.

 Thank you for your cooperation.